 During the Livonian War, Russian, Polish and Swedish troops were fighting near the castle.
 The castle was damaged in wars and eventually lost its military importance.
 In addition, in the early 18th century the castle was destroyed during the Northern War and has not been restored since then.

 Visiting the ruins, you can walk along the stone walls and climb the castle towers.
-In the northern tower you can watch exposition of medieval weapons and put on a real medieval armour.
+In the northern tower you can watch exposition of medieval weapons.

 Mighty stone walls of ruins keep many historical events and stories.
 It is fascinating to imagine how the knights of the Livonian Order were mastering their fighting skills in this place.

-In the ruins there is an open-air stage, where visitors can experience memorable moments of annual Opera Music Festival and Blues Festival, as well as of other events.
+In the ruins there is an open-air stage, where visitors can experience memorable moments of annual Opera Music Festival, as well as of other events.

 The territory of the Livonian Order Sigulda Castle is a suitable place to appreciate the beautiful landscapes of the Gauja Valley.